Channels Overview

 Tips & Best Practices

-• Give channel-aware instructions — Add to your agent's custom instructions: "When responding via Telegram, keep messages concise and well-formatted for mobile reading"
+• Give channel-aware instructions — Add to your agent's custom instructions: "When responding via messaging channels, keep messages concise and well-formatted for mobile reading"

-• Check the Files tab — Attachments sent via Telegram are stored in your agent's file storage and visible in the Files tab
+• Check the Files tab — Attachments sent via any channel are stored in your agent's file storage and visible in the Files tab

 • Use the dashboard for complex tasks — Channels are great for quick interactions; for tasks that require watching the desktop preview, use the dashboard